Teams of LLM Agents can Exploit Zero-Day Vulnerabilities: : Hierarchical Planning and Task-Specific Agents

 \sn has three major components: a hierarchical planner, a set of task-specific, expert agents, and a team manager for the task-specific agents.
 We show an overall architecture diagram in Figure~\ref{fig:arch}.

-Our first component is the hierarchical planner, which explores the environment (i.e., website).
+Our first component is the hierarchical planner, which explores the environment (i.e., websites).
 After exploring the environment, it determines the set of instructions to send to the team manager.
 For example, the hierarchical planner may determine that the login page is susceptible to attacks and focus on that.

 Our second component is a team manager for the task-specific agents.
 It determines which specific agents to use.
 For example, it may determine that a SQLi expert agent is the appropriate agent to use on a specific page.
 Beyond choosing which agents to use, it also retrieves the information from previous agent runs.
-It can use this information to rerun task-specific agents with more detailed instructions or run other agents with information from the previous runs.
+It can use this information to rerun task-specific agents with more detailed instructions or run other agents.

 Finally, our last component is a set of task-specific, expert agents.
 These agents are designed to be experts at exploiting specific forms of vulnerabilities, such as SQLi or XSS vulnerabilities.
 We describe the design of these agents below.